stella-yc/spiderdayblog-2020/pages/art.md

 ![](/static/img/photos.jpg "A gallery of Sebastian's photos of spiders, millipedes, pelicans, butterflies, flowers, snakes, landscapes etc.")

 I love using my camera to explore nature!
-You can find my [photography portfolio here](https://lightroom.adobe.com/shares/a81e891b276843d5b7bcc344ab94a8c2).
-If you're looking for (all of) the spider photos, [those are here](https://lightroom.adobe.com/shares/c281c904082444e39304f9050ea549fb).
-(I also have a [Flickr](https://www.flickr.com/photos/saecheverri/) with some of my older photos, but I am in the process of moving hostings).
+You can find some of my favorite photos in my [photography portfolio](https://lightroom.adobe.com/shares/a81e891b276843d5b7bcc344ab94a8c2), and catch my latest [macro photos via Twitter](https://twitter.com/search?q=(%23ExploreTinyWorlds)%20(from%3Aspiderdaynight)&src=typed_query)!

 ### **Want some excellent nature photos?
 Or to learn how to take them?**